 It is best to travel to Peru between April and October.
 The rainy season affects the highlands (Puno and Cuzco) from November until the end of March.
-For this reason, there is a risk of mudslides after heavy rainfall on the Inca trail in February, for example.
 The driest months match the European summer (June–August).
 The weather in Lima is fine all year round.

 Please read our booking terms and conditions carefully.
 These terms and conditions constitute the basis of your package purchased from llamatours.co.uk.
 Click here to read our terms and conditions.